-Your hearing aid automatically turns OFF and starts charging when placed in the charger.
+Your hearing aids automatically turn OFF and start charging when placed in the charger.
 The hearing aid LED light turns ORANGE.

-^{} If the charger is disconnected from power or runs out of battery while charging your hearing aids, your hearing aids may turn OFF to save power.
+If the charger is disconnected from power or runs out of battery whilst charging your hearing aids, your hearing aids may turn OFF to save power.
 If your hearing aids do not automatically turn ON when removed from the charger, turn them on manually using the push-button.